By entering this event, you agree to abide by our race rules, including:

 - Every participant shall be provided with a race number, which MUST be worn on the FRONT of their shirt/vest and be visible at all times during the event.
 The race number is to be worn as issued and not cut or be folded in any way.
 No participant shall be permitted to participate in any events without the appropriate number.
 It is expressively forbidden to swap race numbers with anyone else as this could potentially put someone’s life at risk.
 Anyone found swapping race numbers will be disqualified from this and possible future events.

-- All participants must write their name and details of any health problems or medication on the reverse of the race number along with details of next of kin or someone who can be contacted in the event of an emergency.
+- All participants should write their name and details of any health problems or medication on the reverse of the race number along with details of next of kin or someone who can be contacted in the event of an emergency.

 - Participants must begin the events during the official recognised starting times.

 - Participants enter at their own risk.
 The Organiser takes no responsibility for illness, injury, loss or damage suffered by entrants.

 - Participants must be physically fit and able to complete the course.
 Before starting the race please give careful consideration to your ability to complete the course in a reasonable time (quicker than walking pace – this is a running event!).

 - Participants should not bring excessive valuables or cash to be left in their kit bag being handed into the baggage area.
 The Organiser takes no responsibility to any item left in your bag and YOU take full responsibility of any loss.

 - Participants must not be under the influence of drugs or alcohol, either before or during the event.
 The Organiser will contact the police if it is felt that the participant is dangerous to the public.